mlcommons/training/large_language_model/README.md

 24,567 examples were [selected](https://github.com/sgpyc/training/blob/paxml-llm-draft/large_language_model/paxml/utils/select_example.md) in the validation split to form a smaller eval set.
 The resulting tfrecord file is at gs://mlperf-llm-public2/c4/en/3.0.1/c4-validation_24567exp.tfrecord , with hashes of the text at gs://mlperf-llm-public2/c4/en/3.0.1/c4-validation_24567exp.hash.

 ### Data Preprocessing using SPM
-Benchmarking region will use 1/4th of the 1024 original `json.gz` files, from 768 till 1024 `json.gz` files
+Benchmarking region will use only 1/4th of the 1024 original `json.gz` files.
+Specifically, the last 1/4th of the files from 768 till 1024 `json.gz` are required.
-Run the following commands to merge these files into 2 `json.gz` files.
-Each of the 2 `json.gz` file will be preprocessed into a pair of megatron dataset files (`.bin` and `.idx`).
+Run the following commands to merge these 256 files into 2 `json.gz` files.
+Each of the `json.gz` files will be preprocessed into a pair of megatron dataset files (`.bin` and `.idx`).

 ```bash
 cd <path to C4>